Learn

 Maureen M., another Midwest parent, said her son has wanted to be a marine biologist since kindergarten.
 He graduated with a marine, estuarine and freshwater degree from the University of New Hampshire last year.

-For students interested in marine biology, they should understand chemistry, the College Board notes.
-And be prepared to work with some land and ocean creatures.
+For students interested in marine biology, they should understand chemistry, the College Board notes, and be prepared to work with some land and ocean creatures.

 “Marine Biology with a minor in Botany with a concentration in snails; both land and water snails.” – Jhylia E.